Ereiarrus/ComplementsBotPy/README.md

 Say these commands in my channel chat (https://www.twitch.tv/complementsbot):

+- !joinme - I will join your channel
+- !leaveme - I will leave your channel, but keep your settings in case you decide you want me back
+- !deleteme - I will leave your channel and delete all of your settings
+- !ignoreme - I will never complement you
+- !unignoreme - undo !ignoreme
 - !count - Check out how many channels I'm in
 - !about - Learn all about me